-- 1. With the computer turned on, press the eject button.
-When the tray slides out, manually pull it the rest of the way out and carefully remove the disk. - 2.
+- 1. With the computer turned on, press the eject button. - 2.
 Close the tray by gently pushing the tray closed.

-Note: If the tray does not slide out when you press the eject button, insert the end of an opened paper clip into the emergency-eject hole located the front of the CD-ROM or DVD-ROM drive.
+Note: If the tray does not slide out when you press the eject button, insert the end of an opened paper clip into the emergency-eject hole located the front of the CD-ROM drive.